Bachelor of Education

 - You must hold a four-year (minimum 120 credit hours) bachelor’s degree from a recognized university or be an applicant for the degree in May.

 - Your academic record must show evidence of above-average ability.
-Your cumulative grade-point average, calculated on your most recent 60 credit hours attempted, must be at least 3.0 on a scale where 4.3 is the highest mark attainable.
-This is roughly equivalent to an average of B or 75 per cent in other grading systems.
+Your cumulative grade-point average, calculated on your most recent 60 credit hours attempted, must be at least 2.7 on a scale where 4.3 is the highest mark attainable.

 - You must be eligible for Level V Teacher Certification with the New Brunswick Department of Education.
 This will require a four-year undergraduate degree of 120 credit hours.
 Applicants must have either 30 credit hours as a major in a teachable subject area, or 24 credit hours in one major teachable subject area and 18 credit hours in another teachable subject area.
 Teachable majors and minors are listed at Required Teachables.